mcspronko/liqpay-magento2/README.md

 Max Pronko - [www.maxpronko.com](https://www.maxpronko.com)

 # License
-Satisfy is licensed under the MIT License - see the LICENSE file for details
+LiqPay extension for Magento 2 is licensed under the MIT License - see the LICENSE file for details